 As medicines experts working in an acute setting, hospital pharmacists have a key role as a safeguard to reduce the risk of inappropriate medicines prescription, supply and use.
 Pharmacists also have a regulatory obligation to ensure medicines are safe for patients.
-A recent coroner's report described pharmacists as having a 'a vital failsafe role in preventing inappropriate prescribed medication from reaching patients'44.
-In addition to counselling patients on individual medicines, pharmacists are expected to review medicines prescribed for patients being discharged from hospital, in order to assess appropriateness of the dosage, frequency, side effects and efficacy and if any prescription contains inappropriate medicine therapy.
-For patients receiving opioids this intervention is essential given the research showing a link between prescriptions of more than five days and an increased risk of continued opioid use37.
-According to our results, substantial gaps exist in the likelihood of pharmacists ensuring patients had their medicines reviewed before discharge to inform appropriate prescribing.
-The importance of hospital pharmacists reviewing medicines initiated during admission and their suitability for supply upon discharge, has been previously recognised, but little seems to have changed45, with only 53% of respondents stating that they always or often review the patient's last 48 hours of analgesia use to determine appropriate supply upon discharge.
+A recent coroner's report described pharmacists as having a 'a vital failsafe role in preventing inappropriate prescribed medication from reaching patients'56.
+In addition to counselling patients on individual medicines, pharmacists are expected to review medicines prescribed for patients being discharged from hospital, in order to assess appropriateness of the dosage, frequency, adverse effects and efficacy, and if any prescription contains inappropriate medicine therapy.
+For patients receiving opioids, this intervention is essential given the research showing a link between prescriptions of more than five days and an increased risk of long-term opioid use44.
+These data in discrepancies may be worthy of greater investigation.

+According to our results, substantial gaps exist in the likelihood of pharmacists ensuring patients have their medicines reviewed before discharge with less than a quarter of respondents (23%) always reviewing a patient's analgesic medicine use in the 48 hours prior to discharge to inform appropriate prescribing.
+The importance of hospital pharmacists reviewing medicines initiated during admission and their suitability for supply upon discharge, has been previously recognised, but little seems to have changed57.
+Only 53% of respondents stated that they always or often review the patient's last 48 hours of analgesic use to determine appropriate supply upon discharge.
 Only 39% of respondents indicated that patients would 'always' receive counselling on opioids post-surgery upon discharge, and another 40% indicated it was 'often'.
 This finding implies the majority of patients are at risk of missing out on counselling for high-risk medicines at discharge.

-Patients undergoing day surgery were at most risk of missing out on counselling with only 14% of respondents always providing counselling for this cohort.
-Throughout the comments, many respondents from private and public facilities indicated their day surgery units were often not supported by a hospital pharmacist.
-This is concerning as SHPA recommendations for clinical pharmacy services for same-day admissions is 1 FTE for every 22 beds14.
+Findings indicated that patients undergoing day surgery were at most risk of missing out on counselling with only 14% of respondents across public and private hospitals always providing counselling for this cohort.
+There is an assumption that same-day surgeries are less complex and thus requiring less clinical services upon discharge, however as mentioned above, the perceived simplicity of a surgery does not correlate with a lower risk of opioid harm38.
+Nearly seventy per cent (67%) of elective surgery undertaken in Australia occurs in private hospitals58.
+Twenty per cent of respondents at private hospitals reported a pharmacist did not provide counselling on medicines to patients at discharge.
+Throughout the comments, many respondents from private and public facilities indicated their day surgery units were often not supported by a hospital pharmacist at all.
+This is concerning as SHPA recommendations for clinical pharmacy services for same-day admissions in both public and private facilities is 1 FTE for every 22 beds14.